Local analysis, no uploads

 Cross-platform statistics

-If you play on both Lichess and Chess.com, ChessIQ's statistics dashboard combines your game history from both platforms for a complete picture.
+If you play on both Lichess and Chess.com, the statistics dashboard combines both histories in one place.

 Common questions about Lichess analysis